mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 --- abstract

-This document proposes a new mechanism for extending the QUIC protocol dynamically.
-QUIC Plugins allows modifying the behavior of a QUIC peer on a per-connection basis.
-These plugins run inside a sandboxed environment monitoring their executions.
-They can be combined to add their functionalities to a given QUIC connection.
+By combining functions from the transport and security layers, QUIC brings possibilities to application and protocol designers.
+In this document, we leverage these functions and propose a solution to dynamically extend QUIC implementations.
+Our solution relies on QUIC Plugins that allow to tune or extend the QUIC protocol on a per-connection basis.
+These platform-independant plugins are executed inside a sandboxed environment which can be included in QUIC implementations.
+We describe how such plugins can be used in different use cases.

 This document is a straw-man proposal.
 It aims at sparking discussions on the proposed approach.
 TODO(mp): Encourage a place (ml ?) to discuss the approach